chbergmann/CurvedShapesWorkbench/README.md

 The parameters ScaleX, ScaleY and ScaleZ have been added because you may want to rescale the items only in one direction, but the hullcurves normally cover 2 or three room directions.

 ### ![curvedSegmentIcon](./Resources/icons/curvedSegment.svg) Curved Segment
 Interpolates between two 2D curves.
 The interpolated curves can be resized in the bounds of some hullcurves.
+This does not work for all kinds of shapes.
+The result may look distorted if the two shapes are too different.
+The parameters TwistReverse and ForceInterpolated may help to get better results.

 ![CurvedSegment](Examples/CurvedSegment.jpg)
 ![CurvedSegment2](Examples/CurvedSegment2.jpg)